 Because of the added macerated liqueur, Lillet typically has an alcohol content of around 17 percent.
-So, I would not recommend treating it like your average glass of vino (unless you’re looking to have that kind of a night).
+So, we wouldn’t recommend treating it like your average glass of vino.
 Lillet is actually super versatile and can be consumed in a number of ways.

-I personally enjoy it by itself over ice, garnished with an orange slice, mint leaf or sprig of basil.
+Personally, we enjoy it by itself over ice, garnished with an orange slice, mint leaf or sprig of basil.
 For an edgier Lillet cocktail, look to James Bond’s drink of choice, the Vesper.
 You may know of another fun Champagne cocktail made with Lillet and grenadine, the Creole Resolution.
-The Sweet Basil, a summer favorite, is made by combining basil, gin and Lillet.
+The Sweet Basil, another one of our summer favorites, is made by combining basil, gin and Lillet.

 However you choose to sip it, consider Lillet your new pre-dinner go-to.
 Enjoy with friends, enjoy with food or enjoy solo and pretend you’re the next 007.